Ideal Daily Schedule for Dogs and Puppies

 If you could give your dog the schedule he or she wants, what would it be?
 What schedule would make a dog the happiest?
 In this article, we will try to answer that by helping you understand the way dogs like to eat, sleep, play, and live!

 - Sleep – There are sleep requirement differences by breed, but, generally, dogs like to sleep around 16 to 18 hours a day.
 Dogs sleep more than people, but wake far more frequently.
-How much and when they sleep depends on the level of activity in their environment.
+How much and when your dog sleeps depends on the level of activity in their environment.
 A dog living as a pet in a home is likely to sleep more than a dog that works for a living, such as a search and rescue dog or a dog working on a farm.
 Some dogs will sleep more out of boredom.

 - Water – Dogs like to have free access to fresh, clean water at all times.
 Make sure your dog’s bowl is fresh.
 Change the water daily and wash out the bowl. ****

 - Food – Generally, dogs like to eat once or twice a day, although some dogs will only eat well every other day.
 They appreciate the opportunity to eat every day.
 Smaller breeds often like to be fed more often than larger breed dogs.
 Young puppies need to be fed more frequently than adult dogs.